-Join the Smoke Free Families Learning Collaborative – enrollment is OPEN!
+Wave 1 of the Smoke Free Families Learning Collaborative is underway.
+Pre-enrollment for Wave 2, which launches in early Fall, is available!
 Click here for more details!

 The Ohio AAP’s Smoke Free Families Learning Collaborative aims to build upon the existing relationships between primary care providers and families by addressing caregiver and family member smoking behavior early in a child’s life, during infant well visit appointments.
 A screening tool has been developed for easy implementation into clinical practice to allow providers to seamlessly screen for family member smoking and utilize the 5As (Ask, Advise, Assess, Assist and Arrange) for smoking cessation.